choria-io/website/blog/content/post/2021/01/13/january_releases.md

 I'll start with a warning, this is a big change.
 Many files will be deleted from the lib dirs, many new files will be made.
 We're changing a default that will remove many unmanaged files.

-You have to test this release in pre-release or staging, we did our best, we found many upgrade issues in development but we cannot anciticpate every possible scenario.
+You have to test this release in pre-release or staging, we did our best, we found many upgrade issues in development but we cannot anticipate every possible scenario.
 Please test thoroughly.

 ## Background